What are the age requirements?

-In order for our equipment to keep both you and your instructor safe you MUST weigh less than 230 lbs.
-SOME exceptions may be made based on the build and athleticism of come participants.
+In order for our equipment to keep both you and your instructor safe in a tandem skydive you MUST weigh less than 230 lbs.
+SOME exceptions may be made based on the build and athleticism of some participants.
 You can refer to This Chart if you think you may qualify for a special exception.

 What are the Health Requirements?